-Practicing typical interview questions and sample answers is usually a good idea.
-Still, if you intend to surprise the hiring team, you'll need to go further and find interview questions that pertain directly to the position you're seeking.
+Practicing typical interview questions and sample answers is a good idea.
+Still, if you intend to surprise the hiring team, you'll need to go further and find interview questions that pertain to the position you're seeking.
 If you're interested in learning the HR manager interview questions via video, then watch below.
 Otherwise, skip ahead.

-List of HR Manager Interview Questions
+Top 10 HR Manager Interview Questions

 We've compiled a list of the most often asked interview questions from HR manager candidates, along with advice on how to approach them.